 We have two subspecies in our state.
 Small yellow lady’s slipper (var. parviflorum) has a lip ¾–1 inch long, flags reddish purple to brown, and 4–6 leaves per stem; it grows in western and southern Missouri.
 Large yellow lady’s slipper (var. pubescens) has a lip 1–2¼ inches long, flags yellowish green with purplish streaks, and 3–4 leaves per stem; it grows in eastern Missouri.

-Similar species: Three species of lady’s slippers grow in Missouri.
+Similar species: Two other species of lady’s slippers grow in Missouri; neither is yellow.
 Showy lady’s slipper (C. reginae) has white flowers with sepals and lateral petals that don’t twist; the lip is pink- or purple-tinged.
 Small white lady’s slipper (C. candidum) has flowers whose purplish or brown-tinged “flags” twist; the lip is white with purplish streaks on the inside surface.
 It is rare and found in only one location in extreme southern Missouri.